pedroh-osouza/cronjob-to-task-scheduler/README.md

-# cronjob-to-task-scheduler

-Converte um agendamento cron para um agendamento de tarefas windows

-# Como Usar
+# Cronjob-to-Task-Scheduler

+`cronjob-to-task-scheduler` is a library that converts a cron schedule to a Windows task schedule.

+# How to Use

+To use the library, follow these steps:

-# Limitações
+# Limitations

-  - Um agendamento deve ter no máximo 37 disparadores.
+- A schedule must have a maximum of 37 triggers.

-  - Não suporta day (month) e day (week) juntos.
-Exemplo: (0 22 1 * 1-5).
+- It does not support day (month) and day (week) together.
+For example: (0 22 1 * 1-5).

-  - Não implementada a regra dos modificadores com /.
+- The rule for modifiers with / has not been implemented.